-This one is for HDB buyers, and the answer to whether HDB Concessionary Loans are fixed rate loans is a resounding “Definitely Not”.
-This misconception has come about because HDB loans have been at 2.6% interest rate for a very long time.
+This one is for HDB buyers, and the answer to whether HDB loans are fixed-rate loans is a resounding “no”.
+This misconception has come about because HDB loans have been at a 2.6% interest rate for a very long time.
 But the fact is that the loan isn’t set at 2.6%, but 0.1% above the prevailing CPF Ordinary Account interest rate.

-The prevailing CPF rate right now happens to be 2.5%.
-However, the CPF rate is subject to review every quarter.
+The prevailing CPF rate right now happens to be 2.5%, remaining the same over the past two decades.

-So forget the idea that “HDB loans are fixed”.
-A more accurate statement would be that bank loans are more volatile than HDB loans.
+So forget the idea that “HDB loans come with a fixed interest rate”.
+A more accurate statement would be that bank loan interest rates are more volatile than HDB loans.

-It is true that bank loans swing up and down more than HDB loans.
-But it’s definitely not true that HDB loans cannot also change.
+It is true that bank loan interest rates swing up and down more than those of HDB loans.
+But it’s definitely not true that the interest rate of HDB loans cannot change.

-Contrary to popular belief, freehold does not mean your property is some sacred space that the government must build around.
-If the government decides that your property has to make way for new train tracks, or an expressway, then you are required by law to give it up.
+Contrary to popular belief, freehold doesn’t mean your property is some sacred space that the government must build around.
+If the government decides that your property has to make way for new train tracks or an expressway, then you’re required by law to give it up.

 There’s typically compensation, but you can’t negotiate or refuse the amount.